 - By the end of the calendar year with an extended grace period — In this instance, a company will grant matched gifts through the end of the calendar year and then tack on an additional month or two for employees to submit their matching gift requests.
 Standard extensions go through end of January, February, or March, but rarely go past the 31st of March.

-To get a better understanding what the guidelines look like in practice, let’s look at some examples.
+To get a better understanding of what the guidelines look like in practice, let’s look at some examples.

 Deadline #1: Within a Set Number of Months

 While most companies allow donations to be submitted far after the date a donation was made, deadlines do vary.
-Some major companies have much more time sensitive deadlines for their matching gift programs.
+Some major companies have much more time-sensitive deadlines for their matching gift programs.

 Here are four companies with matching gift submission deadlines ranging from 30 days to 365 days from the donation date:

 Adobe offers a matching gift program wherein the company matches donations up to $10,000 per employee per year.
-Employees are also able to submit grant requests for $250 for every 10 hours they volunteer with a nonprofit.
+Employees are also able to submit grant requests for $250 per every 10 hours they volunteer with a nonprofit.

 The company offers an easy to use online portal for employees to submit their matching gift requests and to log their volunteer hours.

 Match request deadline: All matching gift requests must be submitted by employees within one year of the donation date.